-As a web designer, you need to leave no stone unturned until you can provide the best possible experience to your target audience.
+As a webdesign company, you need to leave no stone unturned until you can provide the best possible experience to your target audience.

 Appearance?
 Sure, that matters as well, especially if you want to impress first-time visitors.